openvinotoolkit/openvino_notebooks/notebooks/272-paint-by-example/README.md

 This notebook demonstrates how to convert and run the Paint-by-Example model using OpenVINO.

 Notebook contains the following steps:
-1. Convert PyTorch models to ONNX format.
+1. Convert PyTorch models to OpenVINO IR format.
-2. Convert ONNX models to OpenVINO IR format, using Model Optimizer tool.
 3. Run Paint-by-Example pipeline with OpenVINO.

 If you have not installed all required dependencies, follow the [Installation Guide](../../README.md).